Plasmacytosis Quiz

 Content updated on Sep 20, 2022

 Plasmacytosis occurs when there are excessive numbers of plasma cells (part of the immune system) in the body.
 This can affect not only the skin but other parts of the body.
-Reddish-brown skin nodules characterize it.
+It is characterized by reddish-brown skin nodules.
 The cause is unclear but could be viral.
-This rare condition is more common amongst Asians.
+This rare condition is more common among Asians.

 Multiple areas of skin redness or red spots